Heshan1478/TestLang-Compiler/README.md

 Each should produce clear, helpful error messages without crashing.

----

-## Assignment Requirements

-This project fulfills all requirements specified in the SE2062 assignment:

-**Language Design Fidelity (25 marks):**
-- Implements all required constructs: config, variables, tests, requests, assertions
-- Handles edge cases with appropriate error messages
-- Well-documented syntax and semantics

-**Scanner & Parser Quality (30 marks):**
-- JFlex-based scanner with comprehensive token recognition
-- Java CUP parser with proper grammar rules
-- Meaningful error messages with line and column information
-- Graceful error recovery where possible

-**Code Generation (30 marks):**
-- Generates compilable, idiomatic JUnit 5 code
-- Uses Java 11+ HttpClient for HTTP requests
-- Proper variable substitution implementation
-- Clean code structure with reusable helper methods

-**Demo & Examples (15 marks):**
-- Working end-to-end pipeline from DSL to executable tests
-- Multiple examples demonstrating language features
-- Clear demonstration of error handling
-- Complete documentation

----

 ## Conclusion

 This compiler demonstrates a complete implementation of a domain-specific language for API testing.
-The project showcases lexical analysis, parsing, semantic validation, and code generation techniques learned in SE2052.
+The project showcases lexical analysis, parsing, semantic validation, and code generation techniques.

+The optional Spring Boot backend (TestLangBackend) provides a complete end-to-end demonstration, allowing the generated tests to execute against real HTTP endpoints and validate responses.
+The backend runs separately and implements the POST /api/login and GET /api/users/{id} endpoints used in the example tests.

 ---